imyhalex/comp-sci-study-journal/csci1270/transactions.md

 __Alternative: Serializability Using Conflicting Opeartions__
 - Instead, we used a formal notion of equivanence that can be implemented efficienctly based on the notion of "conflicting" operations
 - Two operations conflict if:
+    - They are on the same object (A, B, etc)
-    - They are by different transactions
+    - They belong to different transactions
-    - They are on the same object and one of them is a write.
+    - Af least one is a write
 - Interleaved Execution Anomalies
     - Read-Write Conflict (R-W)
     - Write-Read Conflicts (W-R)